mrscaer/amazon-redshift-modernize-dw/README.md

 Redshift has the ability to run stored procedures, try the stored proc "MinAnalyze" to quickly collect stats on public.uncompressed columns.
 How is this different from ANALYZE PREDICATE COLUMNS?
 The procedure is in the Redshift Engineer's GitHub repository: [https://github.com/awslabs/amazon-redshift-utils/blob/master/src/StoredProcedures/sp_analyze_minimal.sql](https://github.com/awslabs/amazon-redshift-utils/blob/master/src/StoredProcedures/sp_analyze_minimal.sql)

+Note that when you analyze a table, there's no other output than that the statement ran successfully.

 # Section #2: Distribution (~30 minutes)